nginxinc/nginx-gateway-fabric/docs/proposals/rewrite-client-ip.md

 ### Status

 Status is set on the GatewayClass, not the `NginxProxy` resource.
-If the `NginxProxy` is invalid, set the `Accepted` condition on the GatewayClass to `False` with the reason `InvalidParameters`.
+If the `NginxProxy` is invalid, set the `Accepted` condition reason on the GatewayClass to `InvalidParameters` but still mark `Accepted` as `True`.
 See [gateway settings proposal](gateway-settings.md#status) for more details on status.

 ### Future Work